nickspiker/vsf/README.md

 ## Future Capabilities

-We're actively developing VSF to handle more complex data structures!
-In future releases, you'll be able to:
+We're actively developing VSF to enhance its AI-driven metadata capabilities:

-- Save and load images with all the spectral goodness
-- Handle delicious data types and structures
-- Implement more better constructors and destructors
+- Advanced similarity search across all media types
+- Real-time updating of AI fingerprints as models improve
+- Integration with federated learning for privacy-preserving model updates
+- Cross-modal understanding for more intuitive querying
+- Quantum-resistant cryptography for long-term security

 Stay tuned for updates!